 No need for a lump sum - Many people look at the price of Bitcoin and mistakenly think you have to buy a whole coin.
-Our TL;DR section gives the response to that and other myths, but in short you can buy fractions of a Bitcoin (or other cryptocurrency).
+Our blog discussed this misconception, known as unit bias, but in short you can buy fractions of a Bitcoin (or other cryptocurrency).
 DCA essentially structures small purchases over regular intervals and is great for those that don’t have access to a lump sum.

 Less stressful - There is no getting away from the fact that cryptocurrencies are extremely volatile.
 So even if you have done your research and think that the long term prospects for adoption and increase in value are good, you are still likely to experience periods of doubt and stress when the price - and your investment - are declining.

 By spreading investment over time, and using an automated buying option, you can put this to the back of your mind.
 Risk doesn’t disappear, but it isn’t anywhere near as intense or consuming.